michaelchadwick/feep/README.md

 * `feep -n C#5 -w square -a 0.4 -d 500` - play a C#5 square wave note at 40% full volume for 500 ms
 * `feep -n 2000 -w triangle -a 0.8 -d 2000` - play a 2000Hz triangle wave note at 80% full volume for 2000 ms
 * `feep -n C3 -s major` - play a major scale with C3 as the root note
-* `feep -n D#5 -s whole_note -d 20` - play 20 degrees of a whole note scale with D#5 as the root note
+* `feep -n D#5 -s whole_note --degrees 20` - play 20 degrees of a whole note scale with D#5 as the root note